Nursing Major—Bachelor of Science in Nursing Degree

 For over thirty years, PCC’s nursing program has helped prepare nurses to excel in the medical profession.
 Gaining thorough instruction from skilled faculty with in-field experience, nursing students receive foundational training in science, as well as practical experience in labs, clinical studies, and preceptorships.
 With modern, high-tech labs, students can gain practical experience through simulated situations before they enter the hospital setting.

-In 2019, PCC nursing graduates had a 95.83% pass rate on the NCLEX-RN which exceeded the national average of 91.22% for graduates with baccalaureate degrees.
 With the superior education and experience gained from PCC’s program, students can enter immediately into the field or apply for graduate studies with confidence in their undergraduate education.

 The purpose of the nursing major is for the students to learn to apply both scriptural and scientific methods to nursing services rendered to individuals, families, and communities.
 The accomplishment of this dual goal encompasses biblical concepts about the relationships between God and man, man and fellow man, and man and the physical universe.